You can now register your interest to participate in the State and Federal government Home Builder program.

 Under the emergency scheme, which is modelled on similar packages in New South Wales and Victoria, eligible landlords will be offered a 25% reduction on their 2019-20 land tax liability on affected properties.

-The new COVID-19 Relief Call Centre is a dedicated hotline activated by the Marshall Liberal Government, set up specifically to help South Australians, whether that be with personal hardship assistance, food relief, short-term accommodation advice or emotional and wellbeing support.
+The new COVID-19 Relief Call Centre is a dedicated hotline activated by the State Government, set up specifically to help South Australians on a range of issues, inlcuding personal hardship assistance, food relief, short-term accommodation advice or emotional and wellbeing support.

 COVID-19 Relief Centre is run by Housing SA and operates 8am to 8pm 7 days/week: 1300 705 336.